 Student Loan Refinancing

 Finally, you can also improve your existing federal or private student loan situation.
 Student loan refinancing could help you secure a lower interest rate, which could mean spending less money over the life of the loan.

 As part of the refinancing process, you’ll be able to select a new repayment term.
 Shortening the repayment term could also mean you pay less in interest over the life of the loan.
 You also have the option to lengthen the loan term.
 If you do, you’ll spend more money in interest over that longer term, but it could mean a lower monthly payment if you need to free up some cash.

-But it is important to remember that if you refinance your federal loans with a private lender, you will lose access to federal benefits such a loan forgiveness or income-driven repayment plans.
+It is important to note that if you refinance your federal loans with a private lender, you will lose access to federal benefits such as loan forgiveness or income-driven repayment plans.

-To find out how student loan refinancing could help improve your student loan repayment prospects, you can take a look at our student loan refinance calculator.
+To find out how student loan refinancing could help improve your student loan repayment prospects, use SoFi’s student loan refinance calculator.

-When you refinance with SoFi, there are no origination fees or prepayment penalties and you’ll gain access to member benefits like unemployment protection and community events.
+When you refinance with SoFi, there are no origination fees or prepayment penalties and you’ll gain access to unemployment protection and community events.
 You can start the application online and find out what interest rate you pre-qualify for in just minutes.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.